 Courses may be waived based on prior undergraduate or graduate coursework at the discretion of the MBA office.
 It is recommended that required foundation courses be completed before taking any core courses, when the course scheduling allows.
 The foundation courses may, however, be completed concurrently with core courses provided they are not prerequisites for the core courses.

-Credit Hours

-have MBA 8030 Statistical Analysis of Business Operations 3

-MBA 8190 Introduction to Accounting 2

-MBA 8160 Introduction to Finance 2

-MBA 8590 Managerial Decision Modeling 3

-MBA 8500 Business Communications 1

-1.1 MBA 8800 Career Management 1

-MBA 8810 Seminar on Ethics and Leadership 1

-CORE COURSES (24 credit hours):

-Credit Prerequisites

-Hours

-- MBA 8060 Operations Management 3 MBA 8030

-MBA 8070 Financial Management 3 MBA 8160

-MBA 8090 Organizational Behavior & Human Resources Development 3

-MBA 8540 Managerial Accounting 3 MBA 8190

-- MBA 8600 Advanced Marketing Strategy 3

-MBA 8610 Information Systems 3

-MBA 8620 Managerial Economics 3

-- MBA 8700 Strategic Management 3 MBA 8070, 8600

-If you have a bachelor's degree in accounting from an AACSB accredited school within the last five years, or you have at least two years of experience in managerial accounting, you may seek academic approval to replace MBA 854 with an additional emphasis course.

-ELECTIVE COURSES (12 credit hours):

-Credit Hours Prerequisites

-3 Varies by course
+Credit Hours MBA 8030 Statistical Analysis of Business Operations 3 MBA 8190 Introduction to Accounting 2 2 MBA 8160 Introduction to Finance 3 MBA 8590 Managerial Decision Modeling MBA 8500 Business Communications 1 MBA 8800 Career Management 1 MBA 8810 Seminar on Ethics and Leadership 1 CORE COURSES (24 credit hours): Credit Prerequisites Hours MBA 8060 Operations Management 3 MBA 8030 MBA 8070 Financial Management 3 MBA 8160 MBA 8090 Organizational Behavior & Human Resources Development 3 MBA 8540 Managerial Accounting 3 MBA 8190 MBA 8600 Advanced Marketing Strategy 3 MBA 8610 Information Systems 3 3 MBA 8620 Managerial Economics MBA 8700 Strategic Management 3 MBA 8070, 8600 If you have a bachelor's degree in accounting from an AACSB accredited school within the last five years, or you have at least two years of experience in managerial accounting, you may seek academic approval to replace MBA 854 with an additional emphasis course.
+ELECTIVE COURSES (12 credit hours): Credit Hours Prerequisites Elective Course Varies by course 3 Elective Course 3 Varies by course Elective Course 3 Varies by course Elective Course.
+3 Varies by course INTERNSHIP (6 credit hours): Credit Hours MBA 8880 Internship 6

-Credit Hours

-6

-3 3 3 3 Credit Hours

-Students can work with their academic advisor to enhance their MBA degree through a diverse set of elective courses, some of which can be combined toward an emphasis area or a certificate offering.
-Students may be exempt from the Internship requirement if they have two or more years of professional work experience.
+^{}Students can work with their academic advisor to enhance their MBA degree through a diverse set of elective courses, some of which can be combined toward an emphasis area or a certificate offering.

+^{}Students may be exempt from the Internship requirement if they have two or more years of professional work experience.